 About HIV Testing

-The OraSure and OraQuick tests were approved by the Food and Drug Administration (FDA) and are highly accurate.
+The OraQuick tests were approved by the Food and Drug Administration (FDA) and are highly accurate.
 The entire testing process takes about 30 minutes.
 The OraQuick rapid test can provide us with preliminary results in 20 minutes.
 All testing is accompanied by HIV prevention counseling.

 Testing in the New River Valley

 The Drop-In Center maintains a satellite office at Virginia Tech in Blacksburg Virginia for residents of the New River Valley.
 The office is located on the 2nd floor of Schiffert Health Center and testing is on the 2nd and 4th Tuesdays of every month from 9am to 4:30 p.m. by appointment.
 For an appointment or more information, please call the Center at 540-982-2437 and press 4.